Ocean Ecobrick Enable the Sequestration of Beach Collected Plastics

-The Ocean Ecobrick is a new class of ecobrick especially designed for plastics found on beaches, rivers and in the ocean.
-These plastics tend to be large, chunky, dirty, and wet and are not suited to make a regular ecobrick.
-The Ocean Ecobrick technique enables these plastics to be easily transformed into a practical, useful, and reusable building block.
+Plastics collected on the beach or from a river tend to be large, chunky, dirty, and wet and are not suitable for normal ecobricking.
+The Ocean Ecobrick enables them be secured into a practical, useful, and reusable building block.

 Making an Ocean Ecobrick